davidtheclark/babel-plugin-transform-markdown-in-jsx/README.md

 # babel-plugin-transform-markdown-jsx

 Transform Markdown inside JSX to DOM elements at compile time.

 🚧🚧  **EXPERIMENTAL WORK IN PROGRESS (see caveats)** 🚧🚧

+---

+## Not for public consumption

+Instead, check out [jsxtreme-markdown](https://github.com/mapbox/jsxtreme-markdown), which turned out to be a better idea, I think.

+---

 ## Purpose